george24601/george24601.github.io/_posts/2017-12-04-consul-docker-aws.md

 4. /etc/consul/consul.json. leave_on_terminate: true

-5. Although /etc/ecs/ecs.config is define, Consul does not run as a ECS task or service.
+5. Although /etc/ecs/ecs.config is defined, Consul does not run as a ECS task or service.

 6. 169.254.169.254 is a reserved endpoint to query current instance's metadata

 7. It also has a glidelab/registrator component

 8. --net

+9. progrium/consul is not the official consul docker image, which is hashicorp/docker-consul